 Which, finally, brings us to the ned.
 Sorry, end.

-NOTE: The Ned is now open.
+NOTE: The Ned is open daily.
 You can find out more, make restaurant or room reservations, and apply for membership at their website right HERE.

 The Ned | 27 Poultry, EC2R 8AJ